pantheon-systems/documentation/source/_docs/drupal-phpstorm-composer.md

 6. Drupal might ask you to install required modules as well.
 Confirm with **Continue**.

-Congratulations, your Pathauto module is installed and ready to use!
+Pathauto module is now installed and ready to use.
+You can install other Drupal modules and themes in the same manner.